codewithmichael/geniejs/docs/genie.vent.md

 ## Associated Options

-When a vent is added to a Genie module object, aside from the `vent` option, the following additional options may be provided to alter the vent's initialization process:
+When a vent is added to a Genie module object, aside from the `vent` option, the following additional options may be provided to the Genie object to alter the vent's initialization process:

 *   `passStartOptionsToVent` - boolean
 *   `ventOptions` - object